How to Turn On or Off Website Accessing your Location in Microsoft Edge on Windows 11

 edge://settings/content/all). - Find and click on Location.

-- You’ll see a list of websites that have asked for your location or have set permissions.
+- You will see a list of websites that have asked for your location or have permissions set.
 Click the ‘X’ next to a site to remove its permission.
 You might also be able to change permissions directly from this list.

 Summary

-You can control whether websites in Microsoft Edge can ask for your location.
-You can turn off all requests, or choose to allow or block specific sites.
-This helps you keep your location private while still using websites that offer location-based features.
+You can control if websites in Microsoft Edge can ask for your location.
+You can turn off all requests, or you can choose to allow or block specific sites.
+This helps you keep your location private.
+It also lets you use websites that need your location for features.

 Was this guide helpful?